elsame/elsame.github.io/_posts/2018-06-04-how-to-create-web-client-using-rest-service.md

 date: 2018-06-04
 ---

-I´m showing how easy it is to create Web client using Rest service in Visual Studio 2017.
+In this blog I´m showing how easy it is to create Web Client using Rest Service in Visual Studio 2017.
-So here you can find the finish project of the Web Client : <https://github.com/elsame/WebClientForRestService> and it uses the Rest Service I created in my earlier blog: <https://github.com/elsame/RestfulService>
+Here you can find the finish project of the Web Client : <https://github.com/elsame/WebClientForRestService> and it uses the Rest Service I created in my earlier blog: <https://github.com/elsame/RestfulService>.

 This blog is based on the article <https://www.c-sharpcorner.com/article/consuming-asp-net-web-api-rest-service-in-asp-net-mvc-using-http-client/>

 So you can also fallow that article.
-The only thing here that is different is that I add the code for all the view, not just the employee list and I´m using my Rest service that uses Entity Framework and Local Database.
+The only thing here that is different is that I add the code for all the viewS, not just the employee list view and I´m using my Rest Service that uses Entity Framework and Local Database.

 ## Step 1 ##

 Open Visual Studio 2017.
-Select from Menu File->New->Project in Visual Studio 2017 select ASP.Net Web Application (.Net framework) and call it WebClientForRestService
+Select from Menu File->New->Project in Visual Studio 2017 select ASP.Net Web Application (.Net framework) and call it WebClientForRestService.

 ![My helpful screenshot]({{ "/assets/article3_pic1.jpg" | absolute_url }})

 In the next screenshot we select Empty and MVC:

 ![My helpful screenshot]({{ "/assets/article3_pic2.jpg" | absolute_url }})